jinnypark/PythonMusicalChordAnalysis/README.md

 # PythonMusicalChordAnalysis
-simple python scripts for analyzing symbolic harmony data
+This includes simple python scripts and sample dataset for analyzing symbolic harmony data at ultimate-guitar.
+Since the content at ultimate-guitar is copyrighted, unprocessed information of the data is marked.